TomatenKuchenDEV/docs/docs/convert.md

 ## Command {#commands}

-Convertions can be done using the `convert` command:
+Convertions of measurement units and currencies can be done using the `convert` command:

 - value*: The value to convert
 - current_unit*: The current unit